FX Brief: Tight Ranges Ahead Of NFP

-- Equities remain supported ahead of nonfarms, with the ASX extending its reach from 11-year highs after breaking out of bullish flag pattern.
+- Equities remain supported ahead of nonfarms, with the ASX extending its reach from 11-year highs.
 US Index futures have also opened higher after the holiday break.

 - Japan’s household spending rose at it fastest pace in four years, a metric BoJ will take note of as it’s a potential catalyst for their elusive inflation.
 Still, with an expected tax hike to 10% in October, such rebounds may be short lived.